 Then there is vanilla extract.
 Ah, vanilla!
 It makes custards, oatmeal, and so many other dishes and treats so smooth and cozy.
 I love adding it to pumpkin pie.
 But some people say they don't taste the difference and it is a waste of good money... and vanilla!

 But I disagree.
-During the holidays, I like pulling out all of the stops, especially if they are easy, like adding a little extra spice and flavoring.
+During the holidays, I like pulling out all of the stops, especially if they are easy, like adding a little extra spice and a backdrop flavor.

 So, let's bake!